CIRCSE/Latin-Portuguese-dictionaries/README.md

 This repository contains lexicographic data (expressed as RDF triples) of Latin-Portuguese legacy dictionaries modeled using the Ontolex/Lexicog ontologies and linked to the LiLa knowledge base.

 ## Velez (1744) Index Totius Artis
 The **VelezLila.ttl** file is the RDF version (with linking to the LiLa Knowledge Base) of the Latin-Portuguese dictionary *Index Totius Artis*, curated by Antonio Velez as a word index to the Latin grammar of Manuel Alvares.
-This digital edition represents the paper edition published by the Eborensis Typographia Academica in 1744.
+This Linked Open Data edition represents the paper edition published by the Eborensis Typographia Academica in 1744.

 ### Source of data
-Data are taken from the unstructured digital text available on the *Corpus Lexicográfico do Português* project website (http://clp.dlc.ua.pt/DICIweb/default.asp?url=Obras&Livro=8&Edicao=9).
+Data are taken from the digital text available on the *Corpus Lexicográfico do Português* project website (http://clp.dlc.ua.pt/DICIweb/default.asp?url=Obras&Livro=8&Edicao=9).
 Eventual corrections on the text were made referring to the digital copy available on the Biblioteca Nacional de Portugal website (https://purl.pt/14821).

 ### How to cite this dataset
 Dezotti, Lucas Consolin.
 (2023).
 CIRCSE/Latin-Portuguese-dictionaries: v1.1 (Velez data) (v1.1.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.7907188